 |Target Classic Terms and Concepts||Target Standard Terms and Concepts|

 Automated Personalization is available as part of the Target Premium solution.
 It is not included with Target Standard without a Target Premium license.
-If you have a Target Premium license, the Target Premium card replaces the Target Standard card in the Adobe Marketing Cloud.
+If you have a Target Premium license, the Target Premium card replaces the Target Standard card in the Adobe Experience Cloud.

 Major differences between 1:1 and Automated Personalization include: